-- In either <component state>, no more than X% 9%, and in any given municipality or village, no more than Y% 14% of the total land area and of the number of residences shall be reinstated to persons hailing from the other <component state>. - 2.
+- 1. In either <component state>, no more than X%, and in any given municipality or village, no more than Y%19 of the total land area and of the number of residences shall be reinstated to persons hailing from the other <component state>. - 2.
 Eligible claimants shall be awarded reinstatement based on priority in descending order of age, until the agreed levels are reached. - 3.
-These limitations shall not apply to religious sites or to villages which were predominantly inhabited by Maronites in 1974 or the Karpas villages of Rizokarpaso/Dipkarpaz, Agialousa/Yeni Erenköy, Agia Trias/Sipahi, Melanarga/Adacay.
+These limitations shall not apply to religious sites or to villages which were predominantly inhabited by Maronites in 1974 or the Karpas villages of Rizokarpaso/Dipkarpaz, Agialousa/Yeni Erenköy, Agia Trias/Sipahi, Melanarga/Adacay.20

-&lt;sup>28 Note: The size of X and Y will be related to the extent of an agreed territorial adjustment.
-These percentages are directly related to the agreed territorial adjustment.
+19 Note: The size of X and Y will be related to the extent of an agreed territorial adjustment.